 The summer 2019 season in upon us.
 We are currently open at all locations, for more information on hours of operation please click on our locations page.

 Lake Tahoe experienced historic snowfall this past winter followed by a very cold May.
-This intern has led to very cold-water temperatures to start the season.
+This has led to very cold-water temperatures this season.
 Please scroll down this page to read more information about cold water and it’s affects.
 Thanks for visiting our website and we hope to see you on the water soon!

 -Kayak Tahoe Staff